nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 Uses a natural and expressive syntax
-Allows user to perform CRUD functions and prioritising of tasks in a fast manner Support for creating deadlines, searching of tasks However, it does not support Jim’s need for “blocking” and “unblocking” timeslots
+Allows user to perform CRUD functions and prioritising of tasks in a fast manner Support for creating deadlines, searching of tasks However, it does not support Jimâ€™s need for â€œblockingâ€� and â€œunblockingâ€� timeslots